UW-UPL/resources/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have provided a brief description and a URL for the suggested resource.
 - [ ] I have provided a category for the suggested resource.
 - [ ] This is **not** a pirated resource.
-- [ ] I have assigned @davidteather to this pull request.
+- [ ] I have assigned @rudyb2001 to this pull request.

 ### Additional Notes